-Developing a culture of computational biodiversity science requires an integrated training environment that will generate a strong sense of affiliation among students, researchers and partners.
-Our motivation with this training program is to recruit the best students and provide them with a novel and stimulating training environment so they could grow as researchers and professionnals.
+Developing a culture of computational biodiversity science requires an integrated training environment that generates a strong sense of affiliation among students, researchers and partners.
 We welcome everyone who is committed to improve training with numerical methods, ready to participate to our activities and engage in collaborative research.

 Fellows: Any graduate student supervised or co-supervised by an academic member can be fellow of the program.
 Undergraduate students and post-doctoral researches are also welcome to participate to the program.